CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/04-changes.md

 > ~~~
 > {: .language-bash}
 > ~~~
-> 005937f (HEAD -> main) Modify guacamole to the traditional recipe
+> 005937f (HEAD -> main) Use supplied filename
-> 34961b1 Add basic guacamole's ingredients
+> 34961b1 Add welcome message and collect filename
-> f22b25e Create a template for recipe
+> f22b25e Create a plan for our script
 > ~~~
 > {: .output}
 >